MCZbase/DataShot_DesktopApp/README.md

 the expected name, user and location of this database are in src/main/java/hibernate.cfg.xml (you will need to create a database lepidoptera).
 (The default name of the database is lepidoptera, but this can be changed, and one database can be configured for testing and another for production use).
+Check /docs_manual/sql/for updates and apply those as well.

     mysql lepidoptera -p < docs_manual/sql/mysql_ver1.2.2.sql
+    mysql lepidoptera -p < docs_manual/sql/mysql_1.2.4_to_1.3.0_changes.sql

 Once this database has been created, you'll need to create a user that the application will use to connect to the database, that is (in the default configuration) a user LEPIDOPTERA with select/insert/update/delete privileges on the lepidoptera schema on localhost.

-    grant select, insert, update, delete on lepidoptera.* to 'LEPIDOPTERA'@'localhost';
+    grant select, insert, update, delete on lepidoptera.* to 'LEPIDOPTERA'@'localhost' identified by 'password';

 And then insert a row for a DataShot administrator into the LEPIDPTERA.Users table.